 Most film noir solved this not by avoiding the theme, but by avoiding the show, rely on suggestion, innuendo and nudging of the viewer’s imagination.
 These were valuable means of closing the gap between the constraints bearing upon direct representation and the audience’s expectation of how the characters would actually behave.

 In doing so, film noir had two powerful allies:

-This was popularised in the US already in the 1920s, and by the 1940s it was ingrained in people (and of course in movies viewers) to a point that filmmakers could rely on it as part of the narration.
+Popularised in the US already in the 1920s, by the 1940s it was so ingrained in people (and of course in movies viewers) that filmmakers could rely on it as part of the narration.

-In these popularised account there is a strong association between Freudian psychoanalysis and hidden or illicit sexuality and in film noir this proved useful to suggest what which could not be showed.
-Instead of showing forbidden activities, seemingly natural elements were introduced which were nevertheless evocative by association or thought symbolism.
+In the popularised account there is a strong association between Freudian psychoanalysis and hidden or illicit sexuality.
+In film noir this proved useful to suggest what which could not be shown.
+Instead of showing forbidden activities (regarding both sex and violence), film noir used seemingly natural elements in a way that was evocative of those activities by association or thought symbolism.

-Double meaning dialogue was one of the most used devises and indeed one of the most recognised characteristics of noir.
+Double-meaning dialogue was one of the most used devices and indeed one of the most recognised characteristics of noir.